yihaozhadan/gitdiagram/README.md

 ```

 Logs available at `docker-compose logs -f`
-The server will be available at `localhost:8000`
+The FastAPI server will be available at `localhost:8000`

 5. Start local database